NobilityDeviant/ZenDownloader/README.md

 If you encounter any cloudflare errors, just keep trying or report it.

+Don't worry too much though.
 **ZenDownloader** comes equipped with a Kotlin version of Undetected ChromeDriver which bypasses all basic cloudflare blocking.
+The only way cloudflare would work, is if wco pays for their premium package which is expensive.

 # UI